THE REVIVAL OF THE COMMONS

 Jane: I was interested in what you say about Marxism in your book Think Like a Commoner.
 This has been the alternative ‘grand narrative’ to capitalism during the past century, and some people would argue that the radical extension of capitalism in recent decades has happened because the argument for socialism has ceased to be effective.

 David: Marx was a product of his times.
 He recognised what had happened during the age of enclosure but, quite understandably, he did not see peasant commons as the future.
-He thought the process of
+He thought the process of industrialisation was more important, and put his money on the development of worker cooperatives.
+But historical processes have to play out in order to see what works and what the potential for change really is.
+Things look very different now.

 The city of Bologna in Italy has pioneered a new approach to managing urban spaces.
 In 2015 it set up the Bologna Regulation on public collaboration for urban commons, which has initiated more than 90 citizen-led projects aimed at improving the city.
 Read more.
 Photograph: Gaspa (Flickr) via Wikimedia Commons.